salehyahyaa/SalehYahyaa/README.md

 **Hey, I'm Saleh!**
 ---
 Dual major student in Computer Science & Information Technology.
-I specialize in backend with a strong interest in C++ & Python.
+I specialize in backend with a strong interest in Python & C++.

 **Public Projects Index**